6eero/Gas-Station-Database-Management-System/README.md

 \i operations.sql
 ```

-To generate graphs, please use the following script:
+To generate plots, please use the following script:
 ```
-RScript graphs.R
+RScript plots.R
 ```

 <br>